Gr33nMax/circulant_networks/README.md

 Also in this project are files with other implementations of the routing algorithm.

 ***"polynom.py"***  goes through a lot of cases and gives guaranteed a sure result, but it takes a lot of resources on a chip.

+## Requirements
+You must have:
+- Python 3.6+
+- NumPy
+- SciPy
+- MatPlotLib